Should I Use a Bark Collar on My Great Dane?

 Shop E-Collar Technologies HERE:

-The collar which you choose to buy REALLY matters.
+The collar you choose to buy REALLY matters.
 Click to see the devices we vouch for.

 For a hands-off approach, the ONLY bark collars that we recommend for the LAST DITCH EFFORT type situation is the E-Collar Technologies Barkless Pro E-Collar or the Garmin Pro BarkLimiter.
 These use a more humane E-Collar tech stimulation (not shock) and advanced technology when correcting the dog, which is the most appropriate choice IF you are going to use a bark collar.